JosuexReyes/anime00/README.md

 # anime00
-This is test trials with the bare minimum experience
+These are the test trials with the bare minimum experience